botblock/JavaBotBlockAPI/README.md

 Since version 2.0.0 of JavaBotBlockAPI can you get certain information of a bot or the available Bot lists on the BotBlock API.

 ### All available Bot lists
-You can call `.getBotlists()` to receive a JSONObject with all available Botlists in the BotBlockAPI.
+You can call `.getBotLists()` to receive a JSONObject with all available Botlists in the BotBlockAPI.

 The returned JSONObject could look like this:
 ```json